lequeso/awesomeincu-2015/_tutorials/unity-pong.md

         gameObject.transform.position = new Vector2(0, 0);
     }

 `RestartGame()` is used when our restart button is pushed.
 We'll add that button later.
-This function uses `ResetBall()` to center the ball on the board, wait 2 seconds, then start moving again.
+This function uses `ResetBall()` to center the ball on the board.
+Then it uses `Invoke()` to wait 1 second, then start the ball moving again.

     void RestartGame(){
         ResetBall();
-        Hi(0.5f);
-        GoBall();
+        Invoke("GoBall", 1.0f);
     }

 'OnCollisionEnter2D' waits until we collide with a paddle, then adjusts the velocity appropriately using both the speed of the ball and of the paddle.

     void OnCollisionEnter2D (Collision2D coll) {
         if(coll.collider.CompareTag("Player")){
+            vel.x = rb2d.velocity.x;
-            vel.y = (vel.y / 2.0f) + (coll.collider.attachedRigidbody.velocity.y / 3.0f);
+            vel.y = (rb2d.velocity.y / 2.0f) + (coll.collider.attachedRigidbody.velocity.y / 3.0f);
             rb2d.velocity = vel;
         }
     }

 Nifty swifty, neato spedito, our game is looking swell.
 Let's recap.
 We have two paddles that work, and now a ball that bounces around realistically.
 Does yours look like this in the Scene view, with a ball underneath the Camera symbol?
-The completed script we just added should look like this: [BallControl]().
+The completed script we just added should look like this: [BallControl.cs](https://github.com/ainc/unity-pong/blob/unity5/Assets/BallControl.cs).
 The Game view should have just two paddles and a ball there, while the Scene view looks like this:

 ![Player paddles and ball complete](/img/tutorials/unity-pong/paddles_ball_finished.png)